scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 Why Reproducibility is Important
 ----------------------------------
-True to its part of speech, much of \`scientific computing' has the trappings of science in that it is code produced to solve problems in (big-'S') Science.
+True to its part of speech, much of \`scientific computing' has the trappings of science in that it is code produced to solve problems in (big-\`S') Science.
-However, the process by which said programs are written is not itself typically itself subject to the rigors of the scientific method.
+However, the process by which said programs are written is not typically itself subject to the rigors of the scientific method.
 The vaulted method contains components of prediction, experimentation, duplication, analysis, and openness [GODFREY-SMITH]_.
-While software engineers often engage in such activities when programming, scientific developers usually forgo these methods, typically to their detriment [WILSON]_.
+While software engineers often engage in such activities when programming, scientific developers usually forgo these methods, often to their detriment [WILSON]_.

 Whatever the reason for this may be - ignorance, sloth, or other deadly sins - the impetus for adopting modern software development practices only increases every year.
-The evolution of tools such as version control and environment reproducing mechanisms (via virtual machines/hypervisors) enable researchers to more easily capture information about software during and after production.
+The evolution of tools such as version control and environment capturing mechanisms (such as virtual machines/hypervisors) enable researchers to more easily retain information about software during and after production.
-Furthermore, the apparent end of Silicon-based Moore's Law has necessitated a move to more exotic architecture and increased parallelism to see further speed increases [MIMS]_.
+Furthermore, the apparent end of Silicon-based Moore's Law has necessitated a move to more exotic architectures and increased parallelism to see further speed increases [MIMS]_.
 This implies that code that runs on machines now may not be able to run on future processors without significant refactoring.